Health in Namibia: Health status

 Namibia conducted a third Demographic and Health Survey in 2013 (NDHS) which can be used for national and international comparison health wise.
 It is done every 5 years map the general health status.
-As for now, the country has one of the most skewed distributions of income pr. capita in the world which is the result of years of colonisation and war in the past, which gave an unbalanced development throughout the country.
-The results provide insights into the overall health status of Namibians and is disaggregated to a regional level.

-Below is a barchart comparing Namibia to the world in basic health indicators.
-As shown, Namibia compared to world average is nearly similar coming up 2016, except for Life expectancy where Namibia is still lacking behind with 64,7 compared to world average of 71,7.
+In that period, the country had one of the most skewed distributions of income per capita in the world—the result of years of colonisation and war in the past, which gave an unbalanced development throughout the country.
+Namibia compared to world average is nearly similar coming up 2016, except for Life expectancy where Namibia is still lacking behind with 64,7 compared to world average of 71,7.

 Life expectancy

 Life expectancy (LEY) in the South West African territory increased from 40,3 years in 1950 to 65.7 years for women, 59.0 years for men, in 1990.
 Mainly due to the impact of HIV/AIDS it dropped to 53 years for women, 50 years for men, in 2004, and has since risen again to 65.4 years for women, 56.2 years for men.
 This means Namibia as a country has improved, but is still far behind many of the countries in the world with longest LEY of 83,3, and slightly worse off than at independence in 1990.